 TRAVELING ADMINISTRATOR EXPENSES

-Travel voucher forms are to be completed in detail and submitted to the Business Office at the end of each month.
+2. Travel voucher forms are to be completed in detail and submitted to the Business Office at the end of each month for approval.

-Payments on account of actual mileage will be made monthly.
+4. Payments on account of actual mileage will be made in January and June.

 A. Health Insurance